MartinChavez/HTML-CSS/README.md

 }

 /* Pseudo Selector: First Child*/
-/* The :first-child pseudo-selector can be applied to narrow the amount of child selected*/ ol li:first-child{
+/* The :first-child pseudo-selector can be applied to narrow the amount of children selected */ ol li:first-child{
     color: lightcoral;
 }